Infanta Josefa Fernanda of Spain

 Infanta Josefa Fernanda of Spain (25 May 1827 – 10 June 1910) was an infanta of Spain, whom married morganatically to José Güell y Renté.
-She was a daughter of Infante Francisco de Paula and his first wife, Princess Luisa Carlotta of the Two Sicilies.
+She was the daughter of Infante Francisco de Paula and his first wife, Princess Luisa Carlotta of the Two Sicilies.

 Josefa’s marriage to José Güell y Renté in 1848 caused Queen Isabella II of Spain to exile her.
 She returned to Spain in 1852 and was rehabilitated in 1855.
-Her spouse made a political career and she herself was known as a supporter of the progressive forces during the Spanish Revolution of 1854.
+Her husband made a political career and she herself was known as a supporter of the progressive forces during the Spanish Revolution of 1854.